 Price Conversion: $9USD each way on HSR – $6.25USD round trip on bus to Taipei

 When I first arrived in Taiwan I was hesitant to commit to a cell plan, assuming it would be ridiculously expensive like in the US.
-After a few months I did some comparison shopping and, surprisingly, purchased a Samsung tablet for only $49 USD with a 2-year agreement.
+After a few months, I did some comparison shopping and, surprisingly, purchased a Samsung tablet for only $49 USD with a 2-year agreement.
 My monthly bill for unlimited everything is $900NTD.
 And after the first year, my Samsung tablet was replaced for free.
 (Great deal!)
 Another option I considered is a prepaid SIM card from Lycamobile with unlimited international talk, text, and data for only $23.

 Price Conversion: $28 USD per month for cell service